gp22/frontera-digital/src/markdown/pages/terms.md

 ## Intellectual property and DMCA notice and procedure for intellectual property infringement claims

-All contents of this Website are ©2019 - 2022 Frontera Digital or third parties.
+All contents of this Website are ©2019 - 2022 Frontera Digital LLC or third parties.
 All rights reserved.
-Unless specified otherwise, this Website and all content and other materials on this Website including but not limited to all logos, designs, text, graphics, pictures, information, data, software, sound files and arrangement thereof (collectively, “Content”) are the proprietary property of Frontera Digital and are either registered trademarks, trademarks or otherwise protected intellectual property of Frontera Digital or third parties in the United States and/or other countries.
+Unless specified otherwise, this Website and all content and other materials on this Website including but not limited to all logos, designs, text, graphics, pictures, information, data, software, sound files and arrangement thereof (collectively, “Content”) are the proprietary property of Frontera Digital LLC and are either registered trademarks, trademarks or otherwise protected intellectual property of Frontera Digital LLC or third parties in the United States and/or other countries.

-If you are aware of a potential infringement of our intellectual property, please contact Frontera Digital at hello@thefrontera.agency.
+If you are aware of a potential infringement of our intellectual property, please contact Frontera Digital LLC at hello@thefrontera.agency.

 We respect the intellectual property rights of others.
 It is our policy to respond to any claim that Content posted on the Website infringes on the copyright, trademark or other intellectual property rights of any person or entity.